2025 Storm Events in Miami

 - Damaged or missing flashing

 25% Rule: If repairs exceed 25% of roof area in 12 months, full replacement to current code is required.
-For roofs 15+ years old with multiple issues, replacement is usually more cost-effective than continued repairs.
+For roofs 15+ years old with multiple issues, replacement is usually more economical than continued repairs.

 Miami at a Glance